People and place -

 We have two resources to help you do this.

-- Church and Community: knowing our place (forthcoming shortly)
+- Church and Community: knowing your place

-A leaflet setting out simple ways of developing knowledge of your parish.
+Some pages on this site setting out simple ways of developing knowledge of your parish.

 - Mapping the Parish